sysco-middleware/sysco-middleware.github.io/_posts/2015-09-21-differences-maf-and-adf-mobile.md

 **V. MAF has additional plugins like barcode integration.**

-We can use cordova plugins to handle more funcitonalities in the devices.
+We can use cordova plugins to handle more functionalities in the devices.

 - ![](/images/2015-09-21-differences-maf-and-adf-mobile/barCode.JPG)